bogadrian/gatsby-final/src/posts/redux-updates.md

 ![Gatsby](../images/simulate-actions.png)

-If now we simulate 5 actions dispatch calls with those 5 items that must be added to the cart array, from which 3 of them have the same id and that id already exists in the cart array initial state meanwhile 2 of them are a new id added for 2 times (please note the price changes every single time just to simulate some kind of discounts whatsoever, the name changes either in order to simulate a new name for the same product and knowledge a change that has happened as the discount applied etc), we will see something like this:
+If now we simulate 5 actions dispatch calls with those 5 items that must be added to the cart array, from which 3 of them have the same id and that id already exists in the cart array initial state, meanwhile 2 of them are a new id added for 2 times (please note the price changes every single time just to simulate some kind of discounts whatsoever, the name changes either in order to simulate a new name for the same product and knowledge a change that has happened as the discount applied etc), we will see something like this:

 ![Gatsby](../images/redux-update.png)